Eva Golinger: Venezuela

 After college, Golinger moved to the city of Mérida in Venezuela.
 While residing in Mérida, Golinger experienced a struggling Venezuela.
 Chávez was still in jail for the 1992 Venezuelan coup d'état attempts and students were protesting against government austerity; she taught English, sang in a band, and described Venezuela as "an adventure", saying she "fell in love with the country".
 In 1998, Golinger returned to New York with the band's guitarist as her husband and completed her Juris Doctor (JD) in international human rights law in 2003 at City University of New York School of Law.
 She then began to develop an interest in what she said was the role of the US Central Intelligence Agency (CIA) in regime change around the world.

+Golinger has been described as pro-Chávez.

 Chávez and Venezuela activism

 Following the 2002 Venezuelan coup d'état attempt, Golinger grew concerned about the United States' knowledge that a coup was possible and gave information to pro-Chávez organizations with research taking much of her time.
 In early 2004, going into the 2004 Venezuela recall elections, Golinger found what she said was evidence that the US was funding opposition groups.
 She traveled to Venezuela to show Chávez her work and became a naturalized Venezuelan citizen shortly thereafter.
 She wrote that the US was opposed to Chávez because it wanted oil and because he was "an ideological challenger".